Please note: As of October 1, 2002, FDA charges a fee for review of Premarket Approvals

 - Radiation Emitting Products

-The specific clinical application and the materials used in the manufacture of the new device determines which tests are appropriate.
-Some devices are made of materials that have been well characterized chemically and physically in the published literature and have a long history of safe use.
-Therefore, it may not be necessary to conduct all the tests suggested in the FDA’s testing guidance matrix.
+The intended use and the materials used in the manufacture of the new or modified device determines the nature of the biocompatibility information needed.
+Some devices are made of materials that have been well characterized both chemically and physically and have a long history of safe use.
+Therefore, it may not be necessary to conduct testing for all endpoints outlined in ISO 10993-,1 provided that materials and manufacturing information demonstrate that there are no new biocompatibility concerns.

-Additional information on biocompatibility can be found in the following guidance document:
+Additional information about how to use the ISO 10993-1 standard can be found in the following guidance document:

 A combination product is a product comprised of two or more regulated components (drug/device or biologic/device) that are combined as a single entity or is a product labeled for use with a specified drug, device, or biologic where both are required to achieve the intended use, indication, or effect.